Hart-House-Chess-Club/ratings-api/README.md

 Working with FIDE official data is not simple, mainly because they don't have an API.
 That's the reason I made a simple API with FastAPI to scrape the data from their own website and provide it as JSON over HTTP requests.

 A Redis cache is implemented to provide faster lookups for common use cases.
-Additionally, the API now includes a MongoDB database for storing and querying FIDE and CFC rating lists.

 ## Features